kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 - Familiarity with JavaScript
 - Read the Overview section about [serverless signing](../serverless-signing/overview.md)

+## Overview
+The following section provides an end-to-end example of minting a PKP (using the ContractsSDK) and signing a message using Lit Actions.

 ## What are Lit Actions

 Lit Actions are JavaScript programs used to define signing conditions for [PKPs](../../wallets/intro).
 In other words, they are the immutable "rules" that dictate what or who has permission to sign using a particular PKP.